 A common problem with some images is a symmetrical subject which is not carefully aligned.
 This will throw the image out of balance, and while it may be a subtle mistake it is one that will make an image "unsettling" to viewers.
 Training yourself to see symmetry and using the crop tool and other methods of correcting the balance in your images will make your results more satisfying.

 In this image of the bridge the leading lines of a typical asymmetrical composition lead your eye to a vanishing point.
-But, that point does not sit precisely at the thirds points in the composition.
 The light standard is certainly not in a proper location by the rules, but the image works.
 This is because you need to consider the entire space occupied by the light standard, the bridge abutment and the horizon line as a larger compositional element rather than the individual items themselves.
 There is a tension to the light standard that is anchored by the overall composition in a complex manner and that is why learning to "feel" balance is more important than simply applying rules to composition.

 A balanced composition often relies on complex interactions between elements in the image rather than on a single element.
 The horizon line falls at almost precisely the Golden Mean.
 It was not measured to be that way, but when analyzed later was discovered to be there.
 The horizon is a rather small element of the image but acts as an anchor for the more complex interactions in the composition.
 Several triangular shapes divide the image in ways that serve to balance the image.
 The negative space between the bridge and the lamppost are a tension point.
 If the lightness of the snow in the central river area continued to the bottom of the image the sense of a base or support would be missing, so the shadowed snow tones contribute to the balance.
 The visual weight of the large bridge abutment on the left is the balance point around which the entire image is anchored.